-The Company's interest rate risk arises from short-term borrowings (Note 11).
+The Company's interest rate risk arises from its borrowings (Note 16).
 Borrowings issued at variable rates expose the Company to cash flow interest rate risk.
-Interest re-pricing period of the borrowings is on a monthly base, thus mitigating to some extent the intrest rate risk.
+Interest re-pricing period of the borrowings is on a yearly base, thus mitigating to some extent the interest rate risk.